casey/intermodal/book/src/commands/imdl-torrent-link.md

     -h, --help       Print help message.
     -O, --open       Open generated magnet link.
-Uses `xdg-open`, `gnome-open`, or `kde-open` on Linux; `open` on macOS; and `cmd /C start` on Windows
+Uses `xdg-open`, `gnome-open`, or `kde-open` on Linux; `open` on macOS; and `cmd /C start` on Windows.
     -V, --version    Print version number.

 OPTIONS:
     -s, --select-only <INDICES>...
-            Specify files that torrent clients select for download.
-Values are indices into the info.files list. e.g. `--select-only 1,2,3` -i, --input <METAINFO>
+            Select files to download.
+Values are indices into the `info.files` list, e.g. `--select-only 1,2,3`.
+    -i, --input <METAINFO>
             Generate magnet link from metainfo at `PATH`.
 If `PATH` is `-`, read metainfo from standard input.